 “The people seemed engaged there,” he says, “They were all out in the halls and in the common rooms.
 There was a sense of community – a warm place that I believe will help Ethel recover, so that’s why I chose it.”

 I ask the man for directions and I scribble furiously as he describes the way.
 “Get off the exit, go right, and then just keep going, follow the road – it will wind and turn, and then when you come to a light, cross the road – straight across, up the hill, and then take a quick right or you’ll miss it – it’ll be right there.”

 The wife is unresponsive.
 She lies on the bed, all bruised and curled up.
 We lift her over gently under her husband’s watchful eyes.
 The nurse hugs the husband and wishes him well.
 He thanks her for the wonderful care they have given his wife.
 He then kisses his wife and says he’ll see her shortly.

-It is pouring rain and after I’ve gotten off the highway and am on the just keep going – it will wind and turn part of the directions, I hope I am not lost – it seems I am going away from civilization.
+t is pouring rain and after I’ve gotten off the highway and am on the just keep going – it will wind and turn part of the directions, I hope I am not lost – it seems I am going away from civilization.
 A foggy mist hangs over the meadows, not beaten in by the rain.
 And then ahead there is an intersection.
 I cross, go up the hill, and then there on the right – is the Manor.
-We made it.

 While my partner remakes the stretcher, I look for a bathroom.
 It seems I am headed toward the kitchen.
 The air smells like homemade chicken soup.
 I see a man with a big mustache in a chef’s hat humming as he stirs a large steel pot with a giant wooden spoon.
 I am tempted to ask for a bowl to go.
 I see a woman taking loaves of bread out of a big oven.